prosper-takunda/ProsperT/README.md

 ## License

-The *BMW-MD* is released under the [MIT License](https://opensource.org/licenses/MIT).
+The *NAX-MD* is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the *BMW-MD*  to enhance your Whatsapp more enjoyable ☣Powered by Ibrahim Tech
+Enjoy the diverse features of the *NAX-MD*  to enhance your Whatsapp more enjoyable ☣Powered by Ibrahim Tech
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>